CalciumSigma/TwitterPlugin-Maubot/README.md

 # TwitterPlugin-Maubot
-Responds to Twitter posts with teet username, text, and attached images/videos
+Responds to Twitter posts with tweet username, text, and attached images/videos

 ## Usage
 - Needs cv2, imageio, and pillow modules